-I would like to extend my heartfelt thanks to our executive directors and management who have worked tirelessly (in many cases seven days a week) to have enabled us to achieve these results.
-My thanks to our many staff members for your significant on-going contribution.
+I wish to extend my thanks to our many staff members for your significant on-going contribution.
+I am proud of our teams, who rose to every challenge with determination, commitment and resoluteness.
 A word of gratitude to our board of directors for your support, guidance and advice.
-We appreciate the on-going support and special relationships that we share with our customers and we will continue to provide customers with the latest leading-edge design products at competitive pricing.
+And of course we appreciate the on-going support and special relationships that we share with our customers and we are committed to continue to provide customers with the latest leading-edge design products at competitive pricing.